The Birgitta Sintring Foundation

 About the applications

-In 2024, the Birgitta Sintring foundation will distribute just over 2 million SEK as personal scholarships.
+In 2025, the Birgitta Sintring foundation will distribute around 2 million SEK as personal scholarships.
 Proposed projects can apply for the whole amount, or part of it, and applicants should motivate the amount applied for in project plan and budget.

-Applications will be ranked based on the criteria specified in the donation, i.e. how well the proposed project promotes basic research in ecology and genetics among the highest achieving candidates.
-Following an external evaluation of applications, the board of the foundation will decide on the number of scholarships that will be awarded, who the recipients will be and the amount received by each applicant.
+Applications will be evaluated based on the criteria specified in the donation, i.e. how well the proposed project promotes basic research in ecology and genetics among the highest achieving candidates.
+Following an external evaluation of applications, and ranking based on the scientific quality of the applications and potential of the research, the board of the foundation will decide on the number of scholarships that will be awarded, who the recipients will be and the amount received by each applicant.
 The decision cannot be appealed.

 Who can apply?